turbot/steampipe-plugin-hudsonrock/docs/tables/hudsonrock_urls_by_domain.md

 The `hudsonrock_urls_by_domain` table provides lists of employee and client URLs, as well as all URLs, associated with infostealer infections for a specified domain.
 It also includes any API messages and raw data returned by the Hudson Rock API.

 **Important Notes**

-- You must provide a `domain` qualifier in the `where` clause for all queries.
+- You must specify the `domain` in the `where` or join clause (`where domain=`, `join hudsonrock_urls_by_domain s on s.domain=`) in order to query this table.
-- This table is not intended for listing all domains, but for targeted intelligence on specific domains.

 ## Examples

-### List all employee and client URLs for a domain
+### Basic URL intelligence

+Retrieve essential URL intelligence data to understand the scope of compromised web services and applications for a specific domain.
+This query helps in identifying the types of services that have been accessed by infostealer malware, including both employee and client-facing applications.

 ```sql+postgres
 select